 Sleepy Time Baby Balm

 Warm the shea butter and coconut oil in a pot on the stove.
 Continually mix until completely melted.
 Add the essential oils and mix.
 Pour mixture into the glass jar and let cool completely before placing the lid on or using.
 During your sleep time routine, rub the balm on your baby’s toes, temples, or chest to help them calm and find a peaceful sleep.

-Although the eCourse launches in the next week or two, I’m going to give you the first 8 pages of the 40-page PDF recipe book, so you, as one of my favorite mamas, can see and enjoy this amazing healing too.
+I’m going to give you the first 8 pages of the 38-page PDF recipe book, so you, as one of my favorite mamas, can see and enjoy this amazing healing too.